nauam/Courses/docs/developer/05-notification-plugins.md

 - `onavgduration` - The Execution exceed the average duration of the Job
 - `onretryablefailure` - the Job failed but will be retried

-QW Control has two built-in notification types that can be configured for Jobs:
+Rundeck has two built-in notification types that can be configured for Jobs:

 1. Send an email to a list of addresses
 2. POST XML to a list of URLs